centreon/centreon-documentation/en/monitoring/contacts.md

   stored locally on the server.
 * The **Access list groups** field serves to define an access group to a user (group use for access control (ACL)).

-> A Administrative user is never concerned by access control even linked to an access group.
+> An Administrative user is never concerned by access control even linked to an access group.

 ## Additional information